shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 There are various lifestyles that can let you travel as a local.
 Digital nomad, gig worker, volunteer, travelling skilled worker, artist.

-How I started travelling not as a tourist but a local.
 Travelling by not planning but rather being in the flow.

-They live life as raw as possible
+They live life as raw as possible With minimal convenience.
-With minimal convenience
-You have to figure out daily chores; cooking, laundry, cleaning, and of course best (fastest vs cheapest) ways of getting from point A to point B.

 No sugar courting or only look at one side/happy or beautiful side They embrace and face the truth and duality